ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/noaa.md

 ### Pre-prepared data

 More specifically, rows have been removed that did not fail any quality assurance checks by Noaa.
-The data has also been restructured from a measurement per line to a row per station id and date i.e.
+The data has also been restructured from a measurement per line to a row per station id and date, i.e.

 ```csv
 "station_id","date","tempAvg","tempMax","tempMin","precipitation","snowfall","snowDepth","percentDailySun","averageWindSpeed","maxWindSpeed","weatherType"